Follow Christ by Following Paul

 “[16] Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.” – 2 Corinthians 5:16

-When you follow Jesus’s post-resurrection instructions to Paul, you’re following God under grace and according to the mystery of Christ as you should (Rom 16:25, 1Co 2:7-13, Eph 3:1-10, Col 1:26-27).
+When you follow Jesus’s post-resurrection instructions revealed through Paul, you are following the same Lord, but now under grace and according to the mystery of Christ, the way He intends His Body to walk today (Rom 16:25, 1Co 2:7-13, Eph 3:1-10, Col 1:26-27).